 7.05 The Core Strategy is anticipated to be reviewed about every 5 years after its adoption.
 The review process will commence around 2 to 3 years in advance of the review date in order to enable the timely and considered preparation and adoption of revised policies.

-If, after the first 5 years following adoption, monitoring demonstrates that the planned housing provision is not being delivered at the levels expected and there would be no reasonable prospect of the delivery of 11,000 homes to 2026, then the review of the Core Strategy will entail changes to rectify the housing shortfall taking account of the impact of the performance of the economy on the need for housing.
-This will include implementing the contingencies referred to in paragraph 1.36 of the Core Strategy but may also include changes to the spatial strategy if required.
-This will be undertaken in liaison with neighbouring authorities, particularly in the West of England and is likely to include a review of the plan period.
+7.05a If, after the first 5 years following adoption, monitoring demonstrates that the planned housing provision, including affordable housing, is not being delivered at the levels expected and there would be no reasonable prospect of the delivery of 12,700 homes to 2029, then the review of the Core Strategy will entail changes to rectify the housing shortfall taking account of the impact of the performance of the economy on the need for and delivery of housing.
+This may include changes to the spatial strategy if required.